-Simple visual examination by an experienced technician can provide a valuable but quick assessment of the quality of a concrete sample looking at compaction, excess voidage, aggregate type, size and distribution, presence of cracking.
+Simple visual examination by an experienced technician can provide a valuable but quick assessment of the quality of a concrete sample by looking at compaction, excess voidage, aggregate type, size and distribution, and the presence of cracking.

 Microscopical examination of Concrete

-Use of low and high powered microscopes to examine thin section and polished surface specimens can provide a detailed picture of the concrete including cement and aggregate type, additives (pulverised fuel ash or ground granulated blast furnace slag), carbonation depth, compaction, cracking and microcracking.
+The use of low and high-powered microscopes to examine thin section and polished surface specimens can provide a detailed picture of the concrete, including cement and aggregate type, additives (pulverised fuel ash or ground granulated blast furnace slag), carbonation depth, compaction, cracking and microcracking.
 Evidence of deterioration such as sulfate attack (thaumasite, ettringite), AAR or chemical attack can be identified and air void content of air-entrained concrete can be measured by point counting.
 Fire or bomb damage can be evaluated and crack ageing carried out.

 Strength, Density and Related Properties of Concrete

 - Compressive Strength: one of the fundamental properties used for quality control by testing cubes or cylinders.
 Core samples are used to assess in situ strength of existing structures.